groupe-sii/devoxx-2015-game-back/README.md

 ### Get the client

+To view the client, you need to either build it from sources or directly download the generated zip.

 #### From sources

 To see the game running, you need to download the [web client game](https://github.com/groupe-sii/devoxx-2015-game-front).